Babalu2017/webapp_towpath/README.md

 1. Install Gunicorn on our server
  - sudo apt install gunicorn
- - Tell gunicorn to bind to our Django application and start running gunicorn --bind 0.0.0.0:8000 foodOnline_main.wsgi
+ - Tell gunicorn to bind to our Django application and start running gunicorn --bind 0.0.0.0:8000 your_main_folder_name.wsgi
  - Test the link and make sure the site is working
  - exit
  - Go to this location and paste below code: sudo nano /etc/systemd/system/gunicorn.socket: